Yerbis/ikcode_devtools/README.md

-IKcode GUI terminal connector

-IKcode GTC is used to connect your Python terminal to IKcode’s database, allowing file exchange and much more.
+IKcode Dvtools is used to connect your Python terminal to IKcode’s database, allowing file exchange and much more.
 1. Install and Setup IKcode GTC

 ⚠️ It is recommended to create a virtual environment before installing packages.